mapstruct/mapstruct/readme.md

 * Allow to generate mappers for several existing mapping frameworks (currently only Dozer is supported).
 * Generate "native" mappers, that is without any reflection, but by direcly invoking getters and setters within the generated mapper.
 This should deliver very efficient mapper implementations
+* Provide a way to access the underlying mapper in order to make use of advanced features not provided by the Maple API (similar to the `unwrap()` method of JPA etc.)
-* Provide a way to add custom mapping code in a very simple way:
+* Provide a way to add custom mapping code in a very simple way

+Example:

 	@Mapper(extension=CarMapperCustomization.class)
 	public interface CarMapper {